tao200ok/expresso/README.md

 ### 2. _Add a new menu item_

-Adds a new item to the system using the data supplied in the request body.
+Adds a new item to the system using the data in the request body.
 Created item is linked to a menu using the supplied menuId.

 #### **Request:**